Nuclear structure in Parity Doublet Model: Results

-Now, we fix the value of the chiral invariant mass as $m_0=700$~MeV and try to improve the results of nuclear properties.
-For this we vary the nuclear matter properties in Eq.~(\ref{nmp}) as summarized in Table~\ref{Con-3} and determine our model parameters again which are given in Table~\ref{paraset3} as parameter set 3.
+From the above observation, we fix the value of the chiral invariant mass as $m_0=700$~MeV and try to improve the results of nuclear properties.
+For this we use the following nuclear matter properties

-With this parameter set, we calculate the properties of selected nuclei and present result in Table~\ref{res3}.